Prayag-Chawla/Hack4change_inclusion/README.md

 Prediction Output: The app predicts if the transaction is fraudulent and displays the probability of the prediction.
 Helpline Support: If a transaction is predicted as fraud, users can directly call a helpline number provided.
 5. Feedback System
-Submit Feedback: Users can provide feedback through the app, which opens their default email client with the feedback pre-filled.
+Submit Feedback: Users can provide feedback through the app, which opens their default email client with pre-filled feedback.
 Installation
 1. Clone the Repository
 bash